e2b-dev/E2B/DEV.md

 - Use balloning device to reclaim memore before making the snapshot to reduce the size of the snapshot
 - Use library for FS mounting in firecracker task driver
 - Reattach to fc process on recover in task driver
+- Should FC driver download/setup both FC and kernel?